fpc/LazBinaries/docs/chm/readmechm.txt

 CHM is an archive format specially made for HTML based help by Microsoft.
 It is also known as HTMLHELP, but note that HTMLHELP2 (and in the future 3) are not related.
-HTMLHELP2 and 3 were only distributed with Visual Studio, not with client OSes.
-Vista does have an own helpfile system (Help for Applications I believe, possibly HTMLHELP2 derived), but it is not used a lot yet.

 Besides being an archive format optimized to quickly extract a single file, there is also a TOC, an Index and fulltext search dictionaries in each CHM.

 The html in a CHM is basically unmodified except for links from one chm file to the other, these use a ms-its://file.chm/path/to/htmlfile.html like URL syntax.
+Some extra tables with references might be generated.

 The format is sometimes related to security problems, but as far as I have been able to verify, this is more an Internet Explorer viewer application